mharrell/warpgate/README.md

 This is an automated REST test framework intended to be usable for any .

 Some tests have been included as examples.
 They are intended to used on The Movie Database (www.themoviedb.org) API.
+Some of the example tests will intentionally fail as a demonstration.

 How it works:
 Tests are written as a JSON file using standard values as follows (NOTE: the user will have to supply their own TMDB API key for the tests to run correctly):